NESCent/DQ/pca_readme.txt

    -hapfile <haplotype matrix file>
    -missingdata <missingdata token>
    -output <output file>
+   -random <a random integer j such that 0 <= j < number of sites in input matrix>

    For example:
-   python pca.py -hapfile nomix1214.pop1.seq -output vectors_for_pca.test1.out
+   1. python pca.py -hapfile nomix1214.pop1.seq -output vectors_for_pca.test1.out

        reads the haplotype matrix from the file nomix1214.pop1.seq and writes the output in the file vectors_for_pca.test1.out

        If a token other than -1 is used to denote missing data, then it must be specified after the '-missingdata' argument.
 By default, -1 is assumed to denote missing data.

+   2. python pca.py -hapfile nomix1214.pop1.seq -output vectors_for_pca.test1.out -random 10

+        similar to one, but randomly samples 10 sites, and uses the sampled sites as the haplotype matrix.
+In the new matrix, the sites appear in the same order in which they appeared in the original matrix.
+        It also outputs which sites were sampled.